zhaoyutim/TGRS-T4Fire/README.md

 # Tokenized Time-Series in Satellite Image Segmentation with Transformer Network for Active Fire Detection

+The spatial models are from repo: https://github.com/yingkaisha/keras-unet-collection The original Transformer implementation are from repo: https://github.com/faustomorales/vit-keras

 ## Repo Structure
     .
     ├── analysis                                   # Analysis file for VIIRS Band I4 Data